The beauty of those tiny “Customer in Training” carts at the grocery store…

 But this one time when the new line opened, another shopper jumped in front of both me and my kid in our two separate lines, having beat us both in the watch-for-the-new-line game.

 Of course I’d been there before and was only momentarily deflated.

 But my budding shopper was both dumbfounded and offended.

 At that point I joined my kid in what may or may not have turned out to be the better line on that crazy busy Friday afternoon and said, “You win some, you lose some—it’s all part of your training.”

 Then I grabbed a magazine for each of us and said, “Take this.
 Looks like we’re gonna be here a while.”

-So glad they invented the customer-in-training cart—I wouldn’t want my little future adult to miss out on the experience of pushing a cart with an irritating wheel.
-Or any of all the other fun grocery store times.
+In short, I’m glad they invented the customer-in-training cart—I wouldn’t want my darling little future adult to miss out on the full shopping experience:

 - Of pushing a cart with an irritating wheel,

 - Or learning how to properly arrange her groceries in the cart,